The Ideal Membership Problem and Abelian Groups: Introduction

 \paragraph{Multi-sorted IMPs.} In order to prove Theorem~\ref{the:main-intro} we introduce two techniques new to the IMP research, although the first one has been extensively used for the CSP.
 The first technique is multi-sorted problems mentioned above, in which every variable has its own domain of values.
 This framework is standard for the CSP, and also works very well for the IMP, as long as the domain of each variable can be embedded into the field of real or complex numbers.
 However, many concepts used in proofs and solution algorithms such as pp-definitions, pp-interpretations, polymorphisms have to be significantly adjusted, and several existing results have to be reproved in this more general setting.
 However, in spite of this extra work, the multi-sorted IMP may become the standard framework in this line of research.

-\paragraph{A general approach to $\chi$IMP.} In \cite{Bulatov20:ideal} Bulatov and Rafiey introduced \xIMP, a variation of the IMP, in which given a CSP instance $\cP$ and a polynomial $f_0$ some of whose coefficients are unknown, the goal is to find values of the unknown coefficients such that the resulting polynomial $f'_0$ belongs to $\I(\cP)$; or report such values do not exist.
-This framework has been instrumental in finding a Gr\"obner basis and therefore solving the search version of the IMPs mentioned earlier, as well as in establishing connections between the IMP and other proof systems such as \Sos.
+\paragraph{A general approach to $\chi$IMP.} In \cite{Bulatov20:ideal} we introduced \xIMP, a variation of the IMP, in which given a CSP instance $\cP$ and a polynomial $f_0$ some of whose coefficients are unknown, the goal is to find values of the unknown coefficients such that the resulting polynomial $f'_0$ belongs to $\I(\cP)$; or report such values do not exist.
+This framework has been instrumental in finding a \GB\ and therefore finding a proof of membership when $f_0$ has bounded degree, as well as in establishing connections between the IMP and other proof systems such as \Sos.
 We again use $\chi$IMP to prove the second part of Theorem~\ref{the:main-intro}.
-In order to do that we improve the approach in two ways.
+The key idea is that whenever the bounded-degree search version of $\chi$IMP is solvable in polynomial time, one can construct a bounded-degree \GB.
+We therefore focus on instances of $\chi$IMP that arise from CSPs over finite Abelian groups and are invariant under the affine polymorphism.
+To this end, we refine the approach of constructing bounded-degree \GB\ via $\chi$IMP in two ways (see Section~\ref{sec:sub}).
 First, we adapt it for multi-sorted problems.
 Second, while in \cite{Bulatov20:ideal} reductions for $\chi$IMP are proved in an ad hoc manner, here we develop a unifying construction based on substitution reductions that covers all the useful cases so far.